DrosophilaGenomeEvolution/TrEMOLO/README.md

  13.   `SV_SIZE`  : size of the structural variant (may be larger than the size of the TE)
  14.   `ID_TrEMOLO`  : TrEMOLO ID of the TE
  15.   `TYPE`  : type of insertion can be HARD,SOFT (Warning : HARD, SOFT are often false positives),INS,INS_DEL...
 (INS_DEL is an insertion located on a deletion of the assembly)

+# Modules

+Modules are crucial tools in post-processing for analyses.
+They enable the extraction and visualization of complex information in an intuitive and accessible manner.
+With these modules, users can gain a deep understanding of data by directly visualizing outcomes in various graphical formats, thereby facilitating the interpretation and utilization of research results or analyses.

+## 1 - Scatter Frequency

+The "Scatter Frequency TE Tremolo" module provides a crucial graphical tool for researchers studying the evolution of transposable element (TE) insertion frequencies across generations.
+It clearly visualizes the dynamics of these genomic elements, offering valuable insights into their behavior and potential for adaptation or evolutionary change within populations over extended periods.
+For more details, please consult the full documentation at [this link](modules/1-FREQUENCY-MULTI-GENERATIONS/README.md).

+## 2 - ANALYSYS TE BLAST

+This module enables the visualization of BLAST results concerning the newly detected transposable element insertions.
+It allows for the visual identification of specific structures such as LTR recombinations, transposable elements (TEs) inserted within other TEs, or more complex structures like clusters of TEs.
+This tool is crucial for genomic researchers aiming to deeply analyze the dynamics of TE insertions.
+For more details, please consult the full documentation at [this link](modules/2-MODULE_TE_BLAST/README.md).

 # How to use TrEMOLO<a name="how_to_use"></a>